 The study is based on in-depth interviews with a purposive sample of 50 widowed, divorced and never-married women aged 60-75 in Jeddah, Saudi Arabia from a range of socio-economic classes; 25 lived alone and 25 lived in inter-generational households.

 Gender segregation was a decisive factor that adversely affected the QoL of interviewees.
 They were dependent on their family or maids socially, instrumentally, and some financially on the ?Goodwill? of their children or relatives.
 Older divorced women were particularly likely to experience financial and social problems.
 Lower class and many middle class older women who lived alone were dissatisfied and suffered from depression, isolation and loneliness, whereas higher class women living alone demonstrated greater autonomy, independence and life satisfaction.
 Most interviewees had poor health and multiple chronic diseases, such as diabetes and high blood pressure, which are linked to their socially and geographically restricted lives.
 Also, urbanization and associated cultural changes have adversely affected their QoL.

 Gender segregation driven by ultra-conservative patriarchy has resulted in the economic and social dependency and restricted lives of older unmarried Saudi women.
 State intervention is needed to improve the general situation of older women, such as establishing care homes, increasing social insurance income and providing medical insurance.

-Meadows R, Williams S, Gabe J, Coveney C, Arber S (2018) The Sociology of Sleep, In: Cappuccio F, Miller M, Lockley S, Rajaratnam S (eds.), Sleep, Health and Society: From Aetiology to Public Health pp. 171-178
+Meadows Robert, Williams S, Gabe J, Coveney C, Arber Sara (2018) The Sociology of Sleep, In: Cappuccio F, Miller M, Lockley S, Rajaratnam S (eds.), Sleep, Health and Society: From Aetiology to Public Health pp. 171-178

 Oxford University Press